duranj9/duranj9.github.io/_publications/2024-02-inward_fdi_between-firm.md

 collection: publications
 category: conferences
 permalink: /publication/2024-02-inward_fdi_between-firm
-excerpt: 'Revisions requested at _The World Economy_'
+excerpt: 'Revisions requested at _The World Economy_ <br /> Studies the effect of MNEs presence on on between-firm wage inequality across European regions between 2012-2021 using ORBIS.'
 paperurl: 'https://www.esri.ie/publications/inward-foreign-direct-investment-superstar-firms-and-wage-inequality-between-firms#:~:text=Theoretical%20models%20and%20international%20evidence,inequality%20in%20the%20host%20countries'
 ---

-This paper empirically investigates the impact of inward foreign direct investment, with a focus on multinational firms holding dominant market shares (i.e. superstar firms), on wage dispersion between firms across European regions.
-The analysis uses firm-level data from the ORBIS Europe data set over 2012-2021 combined with a range of economic and social data at the regional level.
-Using a shift-share instrumental variables approach, we find that foreign direct investment, particularly international superstar firms, contributed to increased wage inequality between firms across European regions.
+This paper examines the causal effect of multinational enterprises (MNEs) on between-firm wage inequality across European regions, utilizing firm-level data from the Orbis Europe dataset (2012–2021).
+Employing measures such as Gini coefficients and wage percentile ratios and addressing endogeneity through regional FDI shocks, the findings demonstrate that the regional presence of MNEs significantly contributed to increased wage inequality between firms across European regions.
+The effects are more pronounced for MNE parent firms and top-performing affiliates, underscoring the role of international superstar firms in driving regional disparities.
+This research advances the understanding of FDI’s distributional impacts and its implications for regional inequalities.